mmoraschini/tweeterator/README.md

 TWEET genERATOR.

 Train a Neural Network to generate tweets.
+It is basically a text generator, with some heuristics for twitter data.

+Code still needs documentation...